 As for these meatballs, they’re AMAZING and vegan and gluten free and dairy free and very meatball-like considering they contain zero meat.
 In fact, they’re made from cauliflower and quinoa and are crazy simple to whip up.

-My first time making meatballs was in my Spinach Almond Pesto Crockpot Meatballs, so I decided to try a meat-free version this time around.
 I was a little too stoked that these turned out the first time around.
 You know what that means?
 These are simple.
 Like, really simple.